 Appropriately Uses Anti-Anxiety Medication

-This datapoint is a measure of the percentage of long-term stay residents receiving antianxiety drugs.
+This datapoint is a measure of the percent of long-term care residents who were given antianxiety drugs.
+These drugs are given to residents experiencing anxiety or depression.

 Managing Depression Among Residents